kez-sys/config/README.md

 *A collection of configuration files I use for my current development environment.*

-> Operating System: Windows 10 - WSL2 Ubuntu
+> Operating System: Linux - Ubuntu

 ### References: